JavidhFarhan/Analyzing-and-Visualizing-Regional-Sales-Performance-of-ABC-company/README.md

 4. An interactive Excel dashboard.
 5. Documentation explaining the steps taken and insights gained.

-##Approach:
+## Approach:
 Tasks

 1. Searching and Filtering Data

-○	Task: Filter the dataset to find all orders placed in the "South" region for the "Electronics" category within the last year.
+Task: Filter the dataset to find all orders placed in the "South" region for the "Electronics" category within the last year.

-○	Objective: Practice using date filtering and category-based filtering.
+Objective: Practice using date filtering and category-based filtering.

 2. Data Cleaning with Text Functions

-○	Task: Use text functions (TRIM, UPPER, LOWER) to clean and standardize the Region and Product Category columns.
+Task: Use text functions (TRIM, UPPER, LOWER) to clean and standardize the Region and Product Category columns.

-○	Objective: Ensure uniformity in text data for analysis.
+Objective: Ensure uniformity in text data for analysis.

 3. Merging Data

-○	Task:
+Task:

-○	Calculate the average sales amount for each region and merge this calculated value back into the dataset based on the Region column.
+Calculate the average sales amount for each region and merge this calculated value back into the dataset based on the Region column.

-○	Objective:

-○	Learn to calculate summarized metrics and merge them into the dataset for enriched analysis.
+Objective:Learn to calculate summarized metrics and merge them into the dataset for enriched analysis.

 4. Excel Formulas

-○	Task:
+Task:

 a.
 Calculate total sales for each region using the SUM formula.

 b.
 Compute the average discount percentage and profit for the "Furniture" category using AVERAGE.

-■	Objective: Reinforce formula usage for summary statistics.
+Objective: Reinforce formula usage for summary statistics.

 5. Pivot Tables

-○	Task: Create a Pivot Table to summarize total sales and profit by region and product category.
+Task: Create a Pivot Table to summarize total sales and profit by region and product category.
 Add slicers to filter by region or category dynamically.

-○	Objective: Explore advanced summarization and filtering techniques.
+Objective: Explore advanced summarization and filtering techniques.

 6. Charts

-○	Task:
+Task:

 a.
 Create a bar chart showing total sales for each region.

 b.
 Create a pie chart showing the percentage contribution of each product category to total sales.

-■	Objective: Practice visualizing categorical and regional sales data.
+Objective: Practice visualizing categorical and regional sales data.

 7. Regression Analysis

-○	Task: Perform a simple regression analysis to understand the impact of Discount (%) on Sales Amount.
+Task: Perform a simple regression analysis to understand the impact of Discount (%) on Sales Amount.
 Use a scatter plot to visualize the relationship.

-○	Objective: Analyze continuous relationships and interpret results.
+Objective: Analyze continuous relationships and interpret results.

 8. Stacked Bar Chart

-○	Task: Create a stacked bar chart showing total sales by region and product category.
+Task: Create a stacked bar chart showing total sales by region and product category.

-○	Objective: Practice creating detailed comparative visualizations to analyze sales distribution across regions and product categories.
+Objective: Practice creating detailed comparative visualizations to analyze sales distribution across regions and product categories.

 9. Basic Dashboard

-○	Task:
+Task:

 a.
 Create a dashboard showing key metrics (e.g., total sales, total profit, highest-selling product category).

 b.
 Add interactive elements like slicers or dropdowns for dynamic filtering.

-■	Objective: Learn to design an interactive and user-friendly dashboard.
+Objective: Learn to design an interactive and user-friendly dashboard.

 10. Highlight High Performers (Conditional Formatting)

-○	Task: Use conditional formatting to highlight orders with a profit margin greater than 50% or sales amounts above ₹4000.
+Task: Use conditional formatting to highlight orders with a profit margin greater than 50% or sales amounts above ₹4000.

-○	Objective: Enhance analytical insights through visual cues.
+Objective: Enhance analytical insights through visual cues.